Product Goal is a Commitment

 In Craft, the strategic actions are designed by Product Goals.
 The structure assists you to organise and insightfully assemble the relevant strategic objectives in various containers.
 They can become useful guidelines for your roadmap.
 It would also constantly remind the team and the stakeholders about your progress.

 tryScrum is a professional coaching and consulting company.
 The company aims to challenge prescience thinking, which will help in the process of transformation.
-The company has provided its course to over 2000 individuals and still strives to deliver their services, by offering their elite leadership training and many other available fields.
+The company has provided its course to over 2000 individuals and still strives to deliver its services by offering elite leadership training and many other available fields.